-We are committed to educating our patients about their hearing and balance.
+We are committed to educating our patients about their hearing health.

 Frequently Asked Questions